 Joon-ho’s gonzo quotient never truly subsides though, nor does his effusive personality as a filmmaker.
 The activists, for instance, could have been garden-variety angels, but the director fixates on their personal foibles, sometimes their incompetencies.
 And not in a trivial equal-opportunity-offender bid to mock the radicals as much as the corporate types and thereby neuter any cohesive political message beyond trite, nihilistic, neoliberal “every group sucks” either.
 The eccentricities of the crew are presented, rather, to revel in their unique individualities and the interplay of slightly disparate perspectives that loosely and sometimes thornily cohere to form any political group.
 Then there’s Gyllenhaal who is … doing something, I have to say, and far be it from me to sentence the man to your undying affection or revulsion, but it is a performance that exists in, and probably can only be confronted through, extremes.
 A bizarre ‘60s camp turn with maniacal energy and undercurrents of a sexual attraction to and a sadistic relationship with animals, it’s an irresponsible performance, but irresponsible can suggest inspiration when approached in the right mindset.

 Still, Okja’s flaws are only guilt by association, I suppose.
 In Joon-ho’s filmography, Okja is neither as feverishly charged as Snowpiercer nor as politically nuanced as its most obvious analogue, The Host, and it certainly does not stand up to the beguiling noir-inflections of the aforementioned Memories of Murder and Mother.
-But the simple pleasures of child and pig, two unearthly and irrational friends given rhyme, reason, and a compassion that extends beyond affection, are protest enough.
-The early bits of Okja are radical in their refusal to cater to issues, themes, stories, narratives, or larger imperatives, so much so that the pastoral balletic, this pas de deux of human and nature, is itself an important statement against the narrative tendentiousness of mainstream cinema, against many films’ perennial inability to render the little moments that do not need to cater to obviously cater to more important questions.
-The opening moments of Okja, by virtue of avoiding these larger questions, speak vibrantly to themes of companionship and humanity that most message movies avoid like the plague.
+But the simple pleasures of child and pig, two unearthly friends given rhyme, reason, and a compassion that extends beyond affection, are protest enough.
+The early bits of Okja are radical in their refusal to cater to issues, themes, stories, narratives, or larger imperatives, so much so that the pastoral ballet, this pas de deux of human and nature, is itself an important statement against the narrative tendentiousness of mainstream cinema, against many films’ perennial inability to render the little moments that do not need to cater to other questions but inevitably do due to their sheer fact of being.
+The opening moments of Okja, by virtue of avoiding these larger questions, speak vibrantly to themes of friendship and humanity that most message movies avoid like the plague.
 It’s certainly a pity that the film strays so far away from its best self by the second half.
 But again, that’s the whole point in a world forever wont to spoiling its best self over and over again.